Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota is 4-6 against the spread and 4-6 overall in its last 10 games.
+- Minnesota has a 4-6 record against the spread while finishing 4-6 overall in its last 10 contests.

-- The Timberwolves have hit the over in four of their past 10 games.
+- Four of the Timberwolves' past 10 contests have hit the over.

 - Minnesota is 26-18 against the spread and 29-16 overall when it scores more than 112.5 points.